skyla2692/DataStructue/README.md

   - In the course, I learned circular doubly linked list as a model form of doubly linked list.

 - LABS
-  - singly_linked_list.py
+  - singly_linked_list.py : Write a Node class, and SinglyLinkedList class.
+SinglyLinkedList class supports pushFront, pushBack, popFront, popBack, search, remove and printList functions.
+It is an interactive program, which will get an input line from user (ex : pushFront 10), and will push 10 to a list defined in the code.
+All input should be in a form of "command (space) number" or "command".
-  - doubly_linked_list.py
+  - doubly_linked_list.py : It works in a same way with singly_linked_list.py but with few functional changes.
+This code provides splice, moveAfter, moveBefore, InsertAfter, InsertBefore, pushFront, pushBack, deleteNode, popFront, popBack, search, first, last, isEmpty and printList functions.
+Input command must be in a form of "command (space) number" or "command" like singly_linked_list.py.
-  - josephus.py : Make a code for josephus game.
+  - josephus.py : Make a code for josephus game using doubly_linked_list.

 ## 04. Hash Table
 - Hash tabel works like a dictionary.
 Map a key to a index with a hash function.
 If a slot is full with other item, collision occurs.
 To solve the collision and insert the value to a slot, we use Collision Resolution Method.
 - There are 3 different points to keep in mind to make the Hash table to work efficiently.
   - Table is controlled with a list.
   - Hash function - How to insert a key, determining f(key).
-  - Collision resolution methtod - How to solve a collisio if occured.
+  - Collision resolution methtod - How to solve a collision if occured.

 - LABS
   - linear_probing.py : Defining a class of Hash Table that works in open addressing way.
 Also known as linear probing, they both work in same way, filling the underneath of slot that is already filled.